illinois-dap/DataAnalysisForPhysicistsFall23/intro.md

 For the take-home final you will put together a jupyter notebook that demonstrates your extension project.
 The notebook should have code and demonstrate the task but also be written in an expository way that other students could read and learn from.
 It is submitted in an analogous way as the regular course assignments.

 The final notebook must be submitted via Gradescope for grading on or before ___Friday, December 16, 2022 at 5:00 pm US Central time___.

-### Extra Credit
-There will be occassional opportunities to get extra credit.
-To zeroth order these exist because I think they are cool and useful for understanding computational physics but I can't justify within the 2 credit hours of the course.

-Extra credit assignments will often be described poorly (maybe even something like, `get a full solar system simulation working').
-If you have questions about it, please ask before you spend too much time on it.
-Also, we have no obligation to make extra credit typo-free.
-Please try to answer the question we mean to be asking.

-For the extra credit, per exercise, the grading is all or nothing.
-We aren't going to hunt for typos and give partial credit for sortof working code.
-The amount of extra credit per exercise/etc is listed on the assignment.

 ## Grading
 * Computational Assignments: 95%